-If you wish to experience first-hand how Egyptians live during Ramadan, you would need to take a trip to the beautiful country.
-You will find the holy season of Ramadan intriguing, especially if you are from the West, because of the remarkable way of life of Egyptians during this season.
+If you wish to experience first-hand how Egyptians live during Ramadan, you would need to take a trip to this beautiful country.
+You will find the holy season of Ramadan intriguing, especially if you are from the West.
+There is a remarkable way of life of Egyptians during this season.
 Ramadan has always been the pinnacle of the Islamic calendar everywhere across the globe, so, as a predominantly Muslim country, you can imagine how special this season is for the people of Egypt.
-The holy season of Ramadan is one of the most significant times of the year in Egypt, because this month-long Islamic festival is characterized by piousness, benevolence, charity and modesty.
-Having lived in Egypt through multiple Ramadan seasons, here are my five favorite things about the month of Ramadan in Egypt.
+The holy season of Ramadan is one of the most significant times of the year in Egypt because this month-long Islamic festival is characterized by piousness, benevolence, charity, and modesty.
+Having lived in Egypt through multiple Ramadan seasons, here are my 5 favorite things about Ramadan in Egypt .

 1. Egyptians are Extra Hospitable During the Holy Season of Ramadan

 The people of Egypt generally believe that the holy season of Ramadan is a time to spend extra effort to stay kind, friendly and compassionate and, as such, they are always at their most generous.
 If you are a foreigner visiting Egypt in Ramadan, you may be invited to breakfast with a kind family, receive discounts or gifts from small business owners, or experience general helpfulness from people you have never even met.
 During the holy season of Ramadan, the general public is just extra friendly and hospitable.
 Although the infamous ‘busy-ness’ of Cairo slows down during this month, it is still a great time to visit Egypt.

 2. Athan, Taraweeh Prayers, and Suhoor